-According to the National Cancer Institute, about 242,000 American men will be diagnosed with prostate cancer in 2012.
-It is the second most common type of cancer among men in the US, second only to skin cancer.
+According to the National Cancer Institute, about 240,000 American men are diagnosed with prostate cancer and 30,000 men die of the disease each year.
+Prostate cancer is the second most common type of cancer among men in the U.S., second only to skin cancer.
+The average age at the time of diagnosis is 70, and it is rarely found in men younger than 45.

-Prostate cancer develops in a man’s prostate gland.
-This is a small (walnut sized) gland in the reproductive system located under the bladder, and in front of the rectum.
+The disease develops in a man’s prostate gland, which is a small (walnut-sized) gland in the reproductive system located under the bladder and in front of the rectum.
 This gland makes part of the seminal fluid that carries sperm out of the body during ejaculation.

 The prostate surrounds the urethra, the tube that carries urine from the bladder to the penis.
 Because of that, one common sign of prostate problems is difficulty in urinating.